 Small businesses are concerned that the ban will completely stop them from being able to accept more expensive cards – in other words, this ban is a direct block on what could be hundreds of pounds of potential sales to a small business.

 How Your Small Business Can Survive the Ban

 Avoid some of the negative impact these changes can have on your business by choosing a card payment system that doesn’t leave you to deal with the different charges demanded by each card.

 Square charges you the same fee for every card, whether it’s contactless, chip and PIN or via a digital wallet like Apple Pay or Android Pay.
 If your customer wants to pay, we let them.
-You pay 1.75% for each contactless or Chip + PIN payment, 2.5% for payments manually keyed-in to the Point of Sale App, Square Invoices, and Virtual Terminal, and on our online payment products, including Square eCommerce API, Online Store, Checkout Links and purchases of Digital Gift Cards, you’ll pay 1.9% for European cards and 2.9% for non-European cards.
-So don’t let this change spell the end of your ability accept card, or have to turn away any payment.
+You pay 1.75% for each contactless or Chip + PIN payment, 2.5% for payments manually keyed-in to the Point of Sale App, Square Invoices, and Virtual Terminal, and on our online payment products, including Square eCommerce API, Online Store, Checkout Links and purchases of Digital Gift Cards, you’ll pay 1.4% + 25p for transactions with UK cards and 2.5% + 25p for transactions with non-UK cards.
+So don’t let this change spell be the end of your ability accept card, or have to turn away any payment.
 With Square, you can continue to enjoy the same great rates of payment processing and relax knowing you’ll get your money as soon as the next working day, so you know how much your business is spending on card processing and can adjust your prices accordingly.